 Who are the Taliban?

 The Taliban are an Islamic fundamentalist movement whose aim is to found an Islamic state that will apply an extreme version of Sharia law.
 In the 1980s, the Taliban were theology students trained in schools in Afghanistan's neighbor, Pakistan.
 In 1979, during the Cold War, the USSR invaded Afghanistan, and when the Soviets withdrew in the 90s, civil war broke out.
 The Taliban united around one man: Mullah Omar.
-Their aim is to "pacify" Afghanistan and establish an Islamic government.
+Their aim was to "pacify" Afghanistan and establish an Islamic government.

 But on February 20, 2020: former US President Donald Trump will sign an agreement with the Taliban (the Doha Agreement).
 This agreement provides for the gradual withdrawal of all American troops from Afghanistan by May 2021, in exchange for security guarantees and the opening of talks between the Taliban and the Afghan government to achieve a ceasefire.